edgeflip/edgeflip/README.md

     $ `sudo apt-get install git python-pip`
     $ `sudo pip install Fabric>=1.6`

+3. [Add the RabbitMQ ppa](http://rabbitmq.com/install-debian.html#apt).
+The later 'fab build' step should automatically install it if this is done.

-3. Check out the repo: `git clone https://github.com/edgeflip/edgeflip.git`
+4. Check out the repo: `git clone https://github.com/edgeflip/edgeflip.git`
-4. From within the checkout hierarchy, build (and test) the application:
+5. From within the checkout hierarchy, build (and test) the application:

     $ `fab build test`

     (To see all tasks and options, run `fab -l`.)

-5. If using Apache or uWSGI, create a `edgeflip.wsgi`.
+6. If using Apache or uWSGI, create a `edgeflip.wsgi`.
 Copy `templates/edgeflip.wsgi` to your deployment root (usually `/var/www/edgeflip`).
 Edit, replacing `$VIRTUALENV_PATH` with the full path to your virtualenv. *This is not needed if using the debug or devel server.*
-6. Configure your system, as specified in the [docs](https://github.com/edgeflip/edgeflip/blob/master/doc/edgeflip.rst)
+7. Configure your system, as specified in the [docs](https://github.com/edgeflip/edgeflip/blob/master/doc/edgeflip.rst)

 Local Database
 --------------